This is the story of the Good Samaritan.

-While I was taking the daily walk the following morning, I saw a young guy with a backpack sheltering from the rain beneath scaffolding.
+While I was taking a walk the following morning, I saw a young guy with a backpack sheltering from the rain beneath scaffolding.
 He didn’t ask for money, but I felt guilty passing by under my umbrella.
 It was raining again next day and the same young guy was standing in the same place staring out at the rain.
 We chatted for a couple of minutes and I gave him £10.

 He was about seventeen and seemed pleasant enough, softy spoken, gentle.
 I could have taken him home; we have a spare bedroom.
 We could have washed and dried his clothes in the machine and sat down together for some dinner.

 Why was I unable to do what the Good Samaritan had done?

 There are good, honest, if vaguely shameful reasons why not.
 The homeless young man may have had psychological problems, a victim of care in the community.
 He could have stabbed us to death in the night.
 On the other hand, if he was as gentle as he appeared, how could we with our empty bedroom have turfed him out the following morning?
 We would have to have taken on a long-term commitment, tutors, A-levels, college, adoption?